codescratchblocks/cc-paw/README.md

 ## Development

-For now, see the `example-package-info.lua` file in this repository, (and the releases here and pacakges repository), for examples.
+For now, see the `example-package-info.lua` file in this repository, (and the releases here and packages repository), for examples.
 In the future, a guide will be written on the subject.